2019 Yuen Long attack: Narrative by police

 According to the footage recorded that day, the white-clad attackers had already congregated and attacked pedestrians outside Yuen Long station before Lam had even arrived.
 Fellow lawmaker, Wu Chi-wai, commenting on Lam's arrest, added that "the prosecution is ‘calling a deer a horse’ and twisting right and wrong".
 Lam was a victim of the attack as he was assaulted by the white-clad attackers that day inside the train compartment.
 Following the incident, he required 18 stitches for a mouth wound.

-Members of the Yuen Long District Council released a statement, criticising the police of rewriting history and erasing facts.
-Lawyer Antony Dapiran described the police's statement as "gaslighting of the highest order".
-In a statement, Clifford Stott, who was once an IPCC's consultants, added that the police were trying to write "their own history of 2019" that fit with their "ideological position of portraying the protest crowds as irrational mobs" in an attempt to "mask the role of [the] state in the construction of crowd violence and to legitimize reactionary forms of policing".
-Gwyneth Ho, a former Stand News reporter who was assaulted by one of the white-clad men while livestreaming during the attack, added that any attempt by the police to distort the facts would be futile because the event was among the most live-streamed incidents of 2019, and videos had already been widely circulated on the Internet.
+In the 2020 IPCC report, the police claimed the incident was instigated by “a gang fight involving a sizeable number of participants from both sides,” which was met with rebuttals.
+Members of the Yuen Long District Council criticised the police of rewriting history.
+Lawyer Antony Dapiran accused the police of "gaslighting of the highest order".
+Clifford Stott, who was once an IPCC's consultants, said the police were trying to write "their own history of 2019" that fit with their "ideological position of portraying the protest crowds as irrational mobs".
+Gwyneth Ho, a former Stand News reporter who was assaulted by one of the white-clad men while livestreaming during the attack, added that any attempt by the police to distort the facts would be futile because the event was among the most live-streamed incidents of 2019.